THE LEARNING CONNECTION

 Building Based Core Teams represent a comprehensive support team model that uses a trained team of school-based professionals.
 Their primary goal is to create and maintain student success within the general education environment by improving instructional support practices.

 The Metropolitan School District of Steuben County believes that effective technology integration must happen across the curriculum in ways that research shows deepen and enhance the learning process.
-In particular, it must support four key components of learning: active engagement, participation in groups, frequent interaction and feedback, and connection to real-world experts.
+In particular, it must support four key components of learning: active engagement, participation in groups, frequent interaction and feedback with teachers, and connection to real-world experts.
 Effective technology integration is achieved when the use of technology is routine and transparent and when technology supports curricular goals.

-New implementations in technology include:
+Iplementations in technology include: